idebtor/nowic/01GettingStarted.md

       - To compile C or C++, press F5 or right click the file in tree view and click Compile and Run.
       - To compile C or C++ and attach the GNU Debugger, press F6 or right click the file in tree view and click Compile and Debug.

+    __Themes of my personal preference__:
+      - UI Theme - Atom Dark,
+      - Syntax Theme - Oceanic Next

     __Note for Multi-screen users:__ If Atom is displayed off-screen, do the following:
       1. Alt + Tab to choose the atom window
       2. Alt + Space to open the context menu
       3. Press 'm' to select move
       4. Press any arrow key once
       5. Move your mouse (The misplaced window will follow your cursor.)

-## Install GitHub Desktop
+## Install Desktop GitHub
 After installation of Desktop-GitHub, be a member if already not.

   - Clone the GitHub `nowic` repository into your local computer: